datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 Before triggering the workflow, you must create two secrets:
 	1. DataMasque Instance Secret: Contains authentication details for connecting to the DataMasque instance to execute masking APIs.
 	2. Database Connection Secret: Contains connection details for the database you want to mask.
+To ensure successful execution of the Step Function, the secret name must follow the format: `datamasque/*connections`.

 ##Database Connection Secret Naming Convention